 As noted earlier, net assets may serve over time as a useful indicator of the University's financial position.
-As of June 30, 2010 and 2009, assets exceeded liabilities by \$5.9 billion and \$5.4 billion, respectively, for the University.
+As of June 30, 2011, assets exceeded liabilities by \$5.9 billion for the University with no significant changes in total net assets from prior year.